 Enter the full name of the client to whose benefit payment is made.
 If the client is an entity, enter the complete name of the entity in field F1.
-This field can contain up to 45 characters.

-If it is an individual, enter the individual's surname (up to 20 characters), given name (up to 15 characters), and other name or initial (up to ten characters, if known) in fields F2, F3 and F4.
+If it is an individual, enter the individual's surname, given name, and other name or initial (if known) in fields F2, F3 and F4.